wix-incubator/carmi/docs/help.md

-If you derived state is incorrect and everything is working when using the Simple compiler it is either a bug in CARMI or your state/deriviations were mutated not by using the setters in the model, always treat your deriviations as readonly.
+If you derived state is incorrect and everything is working when using the Simple compiler it is either a bug in CARMI or your state/deriviations were mutated not by using the setters in the model, always treat your deriviations as readonly including anything passed to **call**.
 (A good way to enforce this is to use es6 proxies to make the model readonly in debug mode)

+To ease debugging the names of the non exported top level values are based on the filename and line number where they are defined